 - Know Your IX offers helpful tips on how to find an attorney

 - The American Bar association has a referral service in each state, specified by county

 Survivors of sexual harassment and assault may immediately call 1-800-656-HOPE to be connected to the nearest crisis or counseling center.
-You can also use this interactive map to find local services.
 See additional resources here.